GwynethLlewelyn/Go.novaextension/README.md

 An attempt to build a Go language definition for the [Panic Nova](https://panic.com/nova) editor, using the Language Server Protocol (LSP) with Google's official `gopls` language server for Go.

-## ☠️☢️⚠️ Warning! ⚠️☢️☠️

-It seems that some plugins are having some difficulty being downloaded from Nova's official Extension Library.
-Panic is actively working on it, but if you cannot apply this update automatically, you'll have to do it manually, cloning from <https://github.com/GwynethLlewelyn/Go.novaextension/> and manually installing the extension.

-Hopefully this gets fixed soon! 🤞

 ## 🙏 Thanks 🙏

 My personal thanks to the major contributors of this project, without whom this extension would never been working: